hiukim/meteor-semantic-ui/README.md

 # meteor-semantic-ui

 Add semantic-ui support for meteor (1.4 or above) app.

-Idea is taken from here: https://github.com/Semantic-Org/Semantic-UI-CSS/issues/23#issuecomment-257533357
+The official package doesn't support Meteor 1.4: https://github.com/Semantic-Org/Semantic-UI-CSS/issues/23

+You can use the official one once the issue is resolved.

 # Usage
 `> meteor add hiukim:semantic-ui`